cyberDever/cyberDever.github.io/README.md

 Email us at **info@m8s.pro** with the subject line: **"Laptop Hosting Partnership Application"**

+Alternative contacts:
+Whatsapp: +1 (339) 800-7839
+Telegram: @m8sllc

 Include a brief introduction about yourself and your interest.
 We'll respond within 1 business day with next steps.